pluie-org/lib-yaml/README.md

     }

 ```
-see Finder below to get precision about config.get parameter
+see Finder below to get precisions about config.get parameter (search path definition)

 -------------------